place of occurence ;mitosis= somatic cells | meiosis=gonadic cells

 Mitosis is a cell division process that produces two daughter cells with the same number of chromosomes as the parent cell, while meiosis is a cell division process that produces four daughter cells with half the number of chromosomes as the parent cell.
 Mitosis is involved in growth, repair, and asexual reproduction, while meiosis is involved in the formation of gametes for sexual reproduction.

-Mitosis and meiosis are both processes of cell division, but they have distinct differences.
-Mitosis results in two identical daughter cells, while meiosis produces four genetically unique daughter cells.
-Mitosis is used for growth and repair in somatic cells, while meiosis is specific to the formation of gametes.
-Additionally, mitosis involves one round of cell division, while meiosis involves two rounds.
-Overall, mitosis maintains the chromosome number, while meiosis reduces it by half.
+Three key differences between mitosis and meiosis are: Mitosis results in two identical daughter cells, while meiosis produces four genetically unique daughter cells.
+Mitosis occurs in somatic cells for growth and repair, while meiosis occurs in germ cells for sexual reproduction.
+Mitosis involves one round of cell division, while meiosis involves two rounds of cell division.

 There are quite a few differences between mitosis and meiosis.
 Meiosis for example only happens in the sex cells of an organism.